MAD - Musée des Arts Décoratifs

 - Adult: 14 € (Exhibition(s) + collections (audioguide included)).

-Free entry for children < 18 years.
+Free entry for children < 26 years, disabled people and accompanying persons.

 Reduced price and free under conditions.